cathy-h-04/differential-privacy-tool/README.md

 ### Quick Guide
 - /Data Input
 This is our home page and also contains the main form we are trying to privatize.
-Fill in the values of the form and click "See
+Fill in the values of the form and click "Privatize My Data".
+The form autopopulates with exponential mechanism with binning for all of the fields, essentially injecting noise locally.
+NOTHING is sent to the server with this button.
+After user clicks on the button, scroll down, and you will see an option to submit (only after the user clicks on privatize my data).
+This is what is sent server side to database.

+We thus enforce that all data reaching the server is privatized with epsilon of 2.0 (which we set in our code).

+- /Privacy Playground

+Here, user can experiment with different mechanisms to see their results.
+Note that ONLY networth column has the mechanism applied.
+For shuffle and Personalized DP, this option does not really make sense for a single user to experiment on, so a modal pops up that explains these concepts.

+- /Run Query
+Build a SQL query using the interface.
+On the server side, the query is executed.
+For every row that is queried, we apply personalzied DP, looking up the row's personal epsilon, running the personal DP mechanism, and determining whether to include the row or not.